mobilepadawan/Speakit-JS/README.md

 <br>
 <hr>

-### Installing SpeechUtils
+### Installing Speakit JS

-You can install `Speakit library` by downloading the JS Library from the `/SRC/` folder of this repository and copying the file into your web frontend project.
+You can install `Speakit JS library` by downloading the JS Library from the `/SRC/` folder of this repository and copying the file into your web frontend project.
 In this first iteration you can use it by referencing it in the `<head>` section of the HTML file(s).

 ```HTML
 <script src="js/Speakit-beta.v1.0.0.js"></script>